Jackbox Games: Quiplash 2: InterLASHional (2020)

 Quiplash 2 InterLASHional was released on April 8, 2020, as a newer version of Quiplash 2 that was originally released in 2016 as part of The Jackbox Party Pack 3.
 Jackbox developed the InterLASHional version following the onset of the COVID-19 pandemic that forced many people to stay home due to resulting lockdown restrictions; the various Jackbox Party Packs had become popular games played over streaming network services to help people pass the time and created a large influx of players.
-Jackbox saw that many of these were non-English speakers, leading them to decide to create the standalone of Quiplash 2 with translations for French, Italian, German, and Spanish in addition to English.
+Jackbox saw that many of these were non-English speakers, leading them to decide to create a standalone version of Quiplash 2 with translations for French, Italian, German, and Spanish in addition to English.

 The Jackbox Survey Scramble (2024)

-The Jackbox Survey Scramble was released on October 24, 2024.
+The Jackbox Survey Scramble is a standalone game released for PlayStation 4, PlayStation 5, Xbox One, and Nintendo Switch on October 24, 2024.
+Based on The Poll Mine from The Jackbox Party Pack 8, the game requires two players and supports up to ten players.

 Trivia Murder Party 3 (2026)

-Trivia Murder Party 3 is a stand-alone game that was originally announced for release in Fall 2025, but has since been delayed to 2026.
+Trivia Murder Party 3 is a standalone game in the Trivia Murder Party series played by up to eight players.
+It was originally announced in April 2025 for release in Fall 2025, but in July 2025, the game's release was delayed to 2026.
+A demo for the game was available during Steam Next Fest from June 15 to 22, 2026, with early access beginning on Steam and the Epic Games store on September 17, 2026, and a full release scheduled for 2027 on PlayStation 5, Xbox Series X/S and Nintendo Switch 2.

+Fakin' It XL (2026)

+Fakin' It XL is an expansion of Fakin' It from The Jackbox Party Pack 3.
+It is scheduled for initial release on PC, PlayStation 5 and Xbox Series X/S on November 12, 2026, with Nintendo Switch and Nintendo Switch 2 versions to follow.

+Games published

+Jackbox entered the market as a publisher for third-party titles in March 2026, starting with My Arms Are Longer Now from Toot Games.
+Vice president of publishing for Jackbox, Andy Kniaz, said that the studio wanted to support smaller games with humorous elements, similar to games like Thank Goodness You're Here and Baby Steps.